polz884/SoopyV2-Chattrigger/README.md

 - 🛰️ Utilities for packet handling and rendering
 - 🔌 Extensible APIs for advanced script development

-## Usage

-SoopyV2 serves as a base module for other ChatTriggers scripts such as [SoopyAddons](https://github.com/Soopyboo32/soopyaddons) and other tools with GUI, pathfinding, math utilities, and more.
-It is **not meant to be run standalone** but required as a dependency.

 For developers:
 ```js
 const gui = new SoopyGuiElement();